 Further Reading – If you want to learn more about Stephanie Holbrook and her work, please visit the Blog for additional Resources page.

 Frequently Asked Questions about How to Ride a Bike

 Is riding a bike easy?

 Riding a bike can be easy once you learn how to do it.
-Many people didn’t learn how to ride as a child.
+Many people didn’t have how to learn how to ride a bike as a child.
 It can take time to learn how to balance on a bike.

 Everyone learns differently, but anyone can learn how to ride a bike with practice and patience.

 What is the best way to stay safe while riding?

 You are staying alert and wearing appropriate safety gear.
 Know the area where you are riding.
 Be a defensive cyclist.
 Avoid places and times of day where with heavy traffic.